It was the Great Smoky Mountains that turned Sevier County into a tourist mecca.

 1. Parrot Mountain and Gardens in Pigeon Forge

 There is, located in the mountains of East Tennessee not far from Dollywood, an avian oasis, a paradise for Pollys.
 There is, my friends, a Parrot Mountain and Garden of Eden.

 Parrot Mountain has hundreds and hundreds of exotic birds from all over the world.

-Honestly, the animal exhibits in the Smokies don’t have the greatest history – I’m looking at you – See Live Bears.
-But Parrot Mountain is an eco-tourist bird park in which the birds are well cared for and healthy.
+Honestly, the animal exhibits in the Smokies don’t have the greatest history, but Parrot Mountain is an eco-tourist bird park in which the birds are well cared for and healthy.

 Visitors can feed parrots and have a picture taken holding a bird in the garden.
-Or, in the walk-in aviary Australian Lorikeets, drink nectar from a cup in your hand.
+Or, in the walk-in aviary Australian Lorikeets, you can invite birds to drink nectar from a cup in your hand.

-You can visit the nursery and see the newly hatched babies.
+You can also visit the nursery and see the newly hatched babies.

 Some of the birds are even for sale, but if I may offer a word of advice, that’s not an impulse buy kind of thing.
-You think getting a puppy at Christmas is bad?
+Do you think getting a puppy at Christmas is bad?

 Try bringing a macaw with a 50-year life span home from a Smoky Mountain vacation.

 Do you agree with this list?
+What are some of your favorite odd, quirky or out-of-place attractions in Pigeon Forge?
 Let us know in the comments!